 Study subjects can be paid using the Study Subject Payment form, which is available on the PSC Forms web site.
 All payments processed on the Study Subject Payment form are treated as if they are for confidential studies.
 This means that access to study subject personal information in the Finance System and in the Central Information Warehouse (CIW) is limited.
 The payee name will appear in the Finance System and on reports simply as “Study Subjects.”
 The individual’s actual name will not appear in Finance Inquiry or on financial reports.

-If the department has not previously paid an individual for a study, then the department must attach a completed CU W-9 and Vendor Authorization form for that individual to the Study Subject Payment form.
-The CU W-9 and Vendor Authorization form is found on the PSC Forms web site.
+If the department has not previously paid an individual for a study, then the department must attach a completed paper W-9 (IRS form) for that individual to the Study Subject Payment form.
 (Note: If paying a University of Colorado employee/student, a W-9 form is not needed as long as the Employee/Student ID # is provided on the Study Subject Payment form.)

 The department must maintain documentation–including study subject name (or code/number,for confidential studies)–to support the disbursement.